EleutherAI/gpt-neox/README.md

     "deepspeed_slurm": true
 }
 ```
-If you do not have ssh access to the compute nodes in your SLURM cluster you need to add `{"no_ssh_check": true}`
+If you do not have ssh access to the compute nodes in your Slurm cluster you need to add `{"no_ssh_check": true}`

 #### (Advanced) Custom Launching